MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/end-to-end-tutorial1.md

 ---
-description: "Learn more about: End-to-End Tutorial"
+description: "End-to-End Tutorial to use and configure the BizTalk Accelerator for HL7 - BTAHL7"
-title: "End-to-End Tutorial1 | Microsoft Docs"
+title: "BizTalk Accelerator for HL7 tutorial | Microsoft Docs" ms.custom: ""
-ms.custom: ""
 ms.date: "06/08/2017"
 ms.prod: "biztalk-server"